SpaceVim/SpaceVim/docs/documentation.md

 | `<Leader>`  | default vim leader                | default leader prefix of vim/Neovim |

 By default the guide buffer will be displayed 1000ms after the keys being pressed.
-You can change the delay by setting `'timeoutlen'` option to your liking (the value is in milliseconds).
+You can change the delay by adding vim option `'timeoutlen'` to your bootstrap function.

 For example, after pressing `<Space>` in normal mode, you will see: